Cervical canal stenosis

 Canal-to-body ratio of Torg and Pavlov

-The standard method of evaluating cervical canal stenosis was historically the sagittal diameter in millimetres, using various cut-offs 1.
-In two articles published in 1986 and 1987 1,2 Torg and Pavlov et al. introduced the ratio method in order to reduce inter- and intra-observer error caused by variance in magnification and landmarking.
+The standard method of evaluating cervical canal stenosis was historically the sagittal diameter in millimeters, using various cut-offs 1.
+In two articles published in 1986 and 1987 1,2 American orthopedic surgeon Joseph Torg (fl.
+2018) and American radiologist Helene Pavlov (fl.
+2018) et al. introduced the ratio method in order to reduce inter- and intraobserver error caused by variance in magnification and landmarking.

-This method uses the ratio of the diameter of cervical canal to the width of the cervical body, with a ratio of <0.8 on the lateral view taken as an indication of cervical stenosis 1.
+This method uses the ratio of the diameter of the cervical canal to the width of the cervical body, with a ratio of <0.8 on the lateral view taken as an indication of cervical stenosis 1.

 This ratio is variously referred to as the Torg ratio 3, the Pavlov ratio 3,4, the Torg-Pavlov ratio 5, or the canal-to-body ratio 3.